craftercms/docs/source/developers/extensions/plugin-descriptor.rst

 where:

-- ``installation.type`` is the type of project plugin for auto-wiring in Studio.
+- ``installation.type`` is the type of plugin for auto-wiring in Studio.
   Available values are **form-control**, **form-datasource**, **preview-app**, **site-filter** and **site-context**
 - ``installation.parentXpath`` is an XPath selector for the element where the plugin will be added, required when installation-type is *preview-app*